ABSALOMLeo42069/HFY_reader_and_ebook_maker/README.md

 6. **Android folder picker duplicates** — On some Android devices, the native folder picker can create duplicate folders with "(1)" suffixes when writing files.
 The app has a workaround, but it may not work on all devices.

-7. **OCS (Out of Cruel Space) chapter gaps** — The old Reddit search returns limited results, so some chapters in very long series (1700+ chapters) may not be discovered.
+7. ** chapter gaps** — The old Reddit search returns limited results, so some chapters in very long series (1700+ chapters) may not be discovered.
 The JSONL archive integration fixes this, but only if the JSONL file contains those chapters.

 8. **Hardcoded paths** — Some paths in the server code are hardcoded to specific directories.
 These may need adjustment when running on non-standard configurations.